 “Write [everything] down and keep a safe record of it,” says Volk.
 “Document and share with a superior.
 Make it official.
 If your employer doesn’t do anything or is your harasser, report them to the EEOC [Equal Employment Opportunity Commission].”

 If it gets serious, Elizabeth recommends lawyering up.
 “There’s a fine line between sexism and sexual harassment.
 Sometimes you don’t know it’s happening until it’s too late.
 I’ve had an owner cut my hours to almost zero after I filed a harassment complaint.
-I was the only female on staff, and it was soul-crushing.”
+I was the only woman on staff, and it was soul-crushing.”

 6. Make a Team Game Plan